 Why: Everbank’s YieldPledge CD has the highest minimum on the list at $5,000, but you get a great perk.

-Review: At the time the ranking was conducted, EverBank’s YieldPledge CD paid 1.62% APY on the 12-month CD and 2.20% APY on the five-year CD.
-As of Jan.
-4, 2018, savings rates have since increased to 1.80% APY on the 12-month CD and 2.45% APY on the five-year CD.
+Review: EverBank’s YieldPledge CD pays 2.1% APY on the 12-month CD and 2.7% APY on the five-year CD.
 The big benefit is that EverBank pledges your yield will always be in the top 5 percent of yields offered by competitive banks whenever you purchase or renew the CD.
-EverBank also offers its basic CD with a $1,000 minimum, but at lower rates: 1.60% APY for a 12-month CD and 2.25% APY for a five-year CD as of Jan.
-4, 2018.
+EverBank also offers its basic CD with a $1,000 minimum, but at lower rates: 1.85% APY for a 12-month CD and 2.45% APY for a five-year CD as of today.

 How to Open: You can open your EverBank CD account online by providing personal, financial and employment information.